hiveot/hiveot.github.io/index.md

 WoST Things that do not support mDNS but do have a configuration file or utility, can be linked to the gateway using the WoST Gateway hostname or IP address.

-### Unsecured Things
+### UnWost Things

 Things that expect the gateway to discover and connect to it can be supported through a plugin for legacy devices, similar to 3rd party protocols such as zwave and onewire controllers.

 ## WoST Thing Provisioning

 Provisioning is the act of setting up a trusted relationship between WoST Thing and WoST Gateway.
-The process is initiated by a Secured Thing when it is unprovisioned and a gateway is discovered.
+The process is initiated by a Wost Thing when it is unprovisioned and a gateway is discovered.
 One of the methods described in the [OCF Security Specification](https://www.w3.org/TR/wot-security/#bib-ocf17) is used.
 Things with the ability to present a number can use the random pin method to prevent a man in the middle attack during the provisioning process.

 Each WoST Thing MUST have a private and public key for signing messages.
 A new key set is best generated during the provisioning process.
 During the provisioning process, the  public keys are exchanged over an encrypted channel using JWE.
 After provisioning all messages are signed using JWS.
 The message content can be encrypted using JWE.
 The preferred encryption method for keys and session is elliptic curve cryptography.

 The WoST Gateway keeps a list of provisioned Things and their public key.
 Messages from the Thing are only accepted when signed with JWS (unless they are provisioned in test mode).

-### Thing Description Registration With Secured Thing Gateway
+### Thing Description Registration With Wost Thing Gateway

 After provisioning, WoST Things MUST register their TD with the WoST Gateway.
 The WoST Gateway MUST make this TD available through the associated directory service using the [directory service API](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory-api-registration) [9].